pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
-This change in resistance can be measured and read by a microcontroller--in my case, an ESP32-WROOM--using a voltage divider circuit _(see Apendix B)_.
+This change in resistance can be measured and read by a microcontroller--in my case, an ESP32-WROOM--using a voltage divider circuit _(see Appendix B)_.
 I connected the flex sensor to the analog pin, pin number 26 on the ESP32.
 I chose GPIO 26 because it supports analog input, which is essential for this flex to be able to read the changing resistance values of the flex sensor.

 &nbsp;
 &nbsp;